Khululiwe/Khululiwe/README.md

 - 🔭 I’m currently working on **a PowerBI Interactive dashboard (Telkom) and my personal project(ExploreAI Academy).**
 - 🌱 In my free time, I’m currently preparing for the **AWS Cloud Practitioner Certification exam**, and occasionally attend and participate in **hackathons**
 - 📫 How to reach me **khululiwehlongwane30@gmail.com**
-- 📄 Know about my experiences **https://www.datascienceportfol.io/khululiwe**
+- 📄 Want to know about my experiences?, click here: **https://www.datascienceportfol.io/khululiwe**

 <h3 align="left">🤝 Let’s Connect!:</h3>